SBcodework/Simple-Pong-Cpp/README.md

 To build the game, you'll need the SDL 2.0 graphics libary and the appropiate build options listed by Lazy Foo Productions on "http://lazyfoo.net/tutorials/SDL/01_hello_SDL/index.php".

-Next steps: improve readability and restructure the project so that it is eaiser to understand.
-Do not add any features that noticablly modify the game experience.

 # Developing branch goals:

  # 1.1 Refactor (Current)